-Print files from EFI VUTEk printers are saved in RTL and GIF format to the specified Export folder.
-The GIF files are used to display a preview of the job on the VUTEk User Interface.
-You can open GIF files in any conventional graphics program.
+Print files from EFI VUTEk printers are saved in RTL or TIFF formats to the specified Export folder.
+The Bitmap, GIF, or PNG files are used to display a preview of the job on the VUTEk User Interface.
+You can open Bitmap, GIF, or PNG files in any conventional graphics program.